Support Illinois Midwives! Here are some ways to get involved…

 - Women in Illinois are already having homebirths.
 Even though it is difficult, sometimes impossible to find a homebirth provider throughout many parts of the state, women in Illinois are already having homebirths.
 Nationally, the number of women seeking homebirth services has risen in recent years, and Illinois is no exception.
 Women sometimes search into their third trimester to find a provider!
 Still others never find a provider and opt to leave the state to have a homebirth (albeit, in someone else’s home!).

 - There are more women in Illinois who want a homebirth than there are midwives to serve them.
-Nationally, DEMs attend the majority of homebirths.
+Nationally, CPMs and other direct-entry midwives attend the majority of homebirths.
 Because the legal environment in Illinois criminalizes these providers, their numbers have shrunk drastically in the last decade.
 Many midwives either leave the state or simply stop practicing due to legal pressure.

 - Licensing CPMs is the answer!
 If the state of Illinois decides to recognize the national CPM license, it will make the legal environment more welcoming to aspiring providers and increase the access mothers have to their services.
 CPMs are a safe, cost-effective option for low-risk women AND they are specially trained to work in an out-of-hospital setting.